indianspeedster/edu-ml/paper_draft.md

 Our experiment primarily focus on Few shot Intent classification on HWU 64 dataset [3], We primarily focused on 3 scenarios about which we will be discussing further in the methodology section.

 ## Methodology:
-We decided to train an Intent classifier, where the intent is a type of request that a conversational agent supports e.g: the user can ask the agent to set an Alarm, play music, etc. To understand in-depth and compare results we considered training 3 different Intent classifiers.

-- Classifier built on Full data.
-- Classifier build on Few shot data.
-- Classifier built on Few shot data and augmented data.

-One of the important tasks in the process was to decide on an augmentation strategy, Augmentation can be not that difficult when it is done on Image data but when it comes to language data, augmentation can be a daunting task where you have to make sure that the context in the language remains the same.
-In our case, we followed **Synonym Replacement**, The idea was to replace the words in the speech text with their synonyms but the issue was if we replace all the words with their synonyms then there are high chances that the context won't remain the same.
-So to avoid this we followed the approach mentioned in [8].
-It focuses on randomly choosing n words from the sentence that are not stop words and replacing each of these words with one of its synonyms chosen at random.
-But the next issue was that long sentences have more words than short ones, they can absorb more noise while maintaining their original class label.
-To counter this we went ahead and followed a synonym replacement approach mentioned in [4].
-The approach focuses on making n directly proportional to the length of the word and calculating n with the help of a constant "α" and the size of the sentence l.
-This led us to the formulae n = α * l and the value of "α" lies between 0 and 1.
-This made sure that only a specific ratio of the total words are getting replaced and hence led to high chances of overall context being maintained.

 ### Datasets: